sukuncheng/job_submit_panel/daily_note.md

 plot_bias_RMSE.py

+# 29-11
+enkf_prep in enkf-c is not paralleled, which cost >95% time for DA.
+Thus, I move it to preprocessing.
+The result of code are submited as one job for 26 periods. there is no cs2smos data in the end of date26
 # 1-Oct
 - obviously larger bias of SIT from map view in DAsic compare to others, mainly observed in Chukchi Sea, and less in Beaufort Sea and Laptev Sea
 -